Dutch Oven Cooking

 Too Many Charcoal Pieces

-Well, I got distracted, which I often do, and put more than 24 charcoal pieces in the fire-starter canister.
-So of course, we used all of the charcoal anyway.
-Here the charcoal is ready to put the Dutch oven on top of the hot charcoal.
+I got distracted, as I often do, and put more than 24 charcoal pieces in the fire starter canister.
+Of course, we used all of the charcoal anyway.
+Here, the charcoal is ready to be placed in the Dutch Oven stand with the Dutch Oven on top of the hot charcoal.

 Tutorial On Using A Dutch Oven | via www.foodstoragemoms.com

-I melted a half cube of butter in the bottom of the oven before placing these potatoes in the hot Dutch Oven.
-These are dehydrated potatoes that I soaked in tepid water for 45 minutes and drained off the water.
+For today’s recipe, I melted a half cube of butter in the bottom of the oven before placing these potatoes in the hot Dutch Oven.
+These are dehydrated potatoes that I rehydrated in tepid water for 45 minutes and drained off the excess water.

 Tutorial On Using A Dutch Oven | via www.foodstoragemoms.com

-Here I placed some pre-cooked bacon cut into pieces, some freeze dried onions (not reconstituted) and lots of freshly grated cheese.
+Here, I placed some pre-cooked bacon cut into pieces, some freeze-dried onions (not reconstituted), and lots of freshly grated cheese.
 I put the hot charcoal pieces on top of the lid.
-See the lid lip, I like these for this kind of meal.
+See the lid lip or rim?
+I like these for this kind of meal.

 Tutorial On Using A Dutch Oven | via www.foodstoragemoms.com

-You can buy some Dutch ovens lids without the lip, but the charcoal won’t stay on top where I need it.
-Remember, I lost count on the charcoal so I just threw the remaining charcoal on top.
+You can buy some Dutch oven lids without the lip, but the charcoal won’t stay on top where I need it.
+Remember, I lost count of the charcoal, so I just threw the remaining charcoal on top.
 It still works.

 Tutorial On Using A Dutch Oven | via www.foodstoragemoms.com